 Though the Turpin’s 2011 bankruptcy filing listed Louise as a housewife and reports had been filed with the state of California that her children were being home-schooled, the oldest child had officially only completed the third grade.

-The kids were mainly, tragically locked inside their rooms for the majority of the time — unless it was time for their daily, singular meal, or if a trip to the bathroom was absolutely necessary.
+The kids were mainly locked inside their rooms for the majority of the time — unless it was time for their daily single meal or if a trip to the bathroom was absolutely necessary.

 When they were rescued, all of them were immediately hospitalized.
 They haven’t spoken publicly since, as Riverside County authorities have garnered temporary conservatorship of them.